manofthelionarmy/wikigin/READ.md

-So, I made this git repository so I can trace my changes in this lil mini project, cuz I had some code working and I can't get it to work the way I got it to work yesterday.
+The purpose of this git repository is to keep track of the working foundation for my project.
+It includes the Gin API and has basic handler functions for the basics of writing web applications.